 We publish approximately 10% of essays that are submitted, usually after substantial revisions and editing.

-Most, but not all, of our published essays are by professors of philosophy or advanced graduate students in philosophy.
+Most, but not all, of our published essays are by professors of philosophy or advanced graduate students in philosophy who have extensive experience teaching philosophy.

 Essays published at 1000-Word Philosophy are peer-reviewed publications.